-In consideration of the central themes of my practice, I fabricated a set of characters from my story entitled Notturno, which combines my love for classical music and the beveled plastic edge of electronic children's toys.
+This project involved the fabrication a set of characters from my story entitled Notturno, which combines my love for classical music and the beveled plastic edge of electronic children's toys.
 Notturno tells the story of Naima and Celeste, a pair of student musicians, who explore a conservatory bewitched by a Nocturne.

 NAIMA